top of page

 Reporting

 As a registered charity we have to submit returns to the Charity Commission at the end of each financial year.
 Our first financial year ran from 6th April 2021 to 5th April 2022, and the Income & Expenditure Account and Annual Report for that period can be viewed on the Charity Commission website here: https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5174232 .
-Our second financial year ended on 5th April 2023, and we are in the process of preparing the three documents required for submission to the Charity Commission.
+Further financial reporting can be viewed on the Charity Commission website, in line with requirements.

 bottom of page